ikonstas-ds/Covid_19_Twitter_analysis/README.md

 # Covid_19_Twitter_analysis
 Exploratory analysis and visualisation of tweets and Covid-19 related data.
 An [interactive dashboard](https://app.powerbi.com/view?r=eyJrIjoiMWI2YWI0YzItYzljYS00ZjA2LWE0NzctNzlhYzZmY2Q2ZWEzIiwidCI6IjBkZmQwNWIzLTdlYjEtNDAyZi1iYzM4LWJkZDU2NmQ3OGExMSIsImMiOjh9) is provided with insights about the socio-political and socio-economical impacts of Covid-19 and indications of various correlations between social media data and other Covid-19 related data.
-Submitted at [#EUvsVirus](https://www.euvsvirus.org/) Pan-European Hackathon
+Submitted at [#EUvsVirus](https://www.euvsvirus.org/) Pan-European Hackathon.

 # Process